sipgate-io/sipgateio-node/README.md

 #### Subscribing to _newCall_ events

 After creating the server, you can subscribe to newCall events by passing a callback function to the `.onNewCall` method.
 This callback function will receive a `NewCallEvent` (described below) when called and expects a valid XML response to be returned.
-To receive any further Events, you can subscribe to them with the following XML:
+To receive any further `Events`, you can subscribe to them with the following XML:
 **Keep in mind:** you have to replace `https://www.sipgate.de/` with your server URL

 ```xml